Get Free Solar Panel Quotes

 Reviewed By

-• Bifacial solar panels generate power from the front and rear surfaces
+• Bifacial solar panels generate power from both front and rear surfaces

-• They produce between 10-30% more electricity than ‘monofacial’ panels
+• Studies suggest they generate as much as 45% more electricity than ‘monofacial’ panels

 • They are more expensive than conventional panels